Skip to main content

 Test Data

-Mock PSPs accept any test data (card numbers, amounts, expiration dates, CVV) since they return static responses regardless of input.
+Mock PSPs accept any card data: test cards, real card numbers, any amount, any expiration date, any CVV.
 The response depends only on which gateway you use (NULLSuccess or NULLFailure), not on the transaction details.
+This means you can use whatever test data is convenient for your development workflow.

 Graduating to Real Providers